daronphang/programming-resources/dev-ops/containerization/docker/swarm.md

 $docker swarm join-token manager       Add response to other worker nodes to make them manager by default
 ```

-## RAFT Consensus Algorithm

-Consensus is a fundamental problem in fault-tolerant distributed systems involving multiple servers agreeing on values.
-Consensus algorithms make progress when any majority of servers is available i.e. cluster of 5 servers can operate with 2 failures.
-Tolerates up to (n-1)/2 failures.

-Manager nodes implement this algorithm to manage global cluster state to ensure all Managers are storing the same consistent state.
-Having same consistent state across cluster means in failure, any Manager node can pick up tasks and restore services to stable state.

 ## Overlay Multi-Host Networking

 Default network driver for Swarm.
 Creates a Swarm-wide bridge network where containers across hosts on the same virtual network can access each other.
 For intra-swarm communication.
 All nodes will have access to virtual IP that is mapped to the DNS name of the service.
 Has built-in load balancer that will distribute incoming network connections evenly.